Moderation Pipeline

 Platform Limitations

-- Moderation cannot guarantee the factual accuracy of every report
+- Moderation cannot verify the factual accuracy of every individual report

-- Automated screening may miss edge cases requiring human judgment
+- Automated screening misses edge cases that require human judgment

-- Community data reflects self-selected reporters, not a random sample
+- Community data reflects self-selected reporters - not a random or representative sample

 - Historical data may not reflect current number usage after reallocation